Best Steps To Grow Dandelions In Containers

 According to additional test-tube studies, the growth of cancer cells in the liver, colon, and stomach tissue may slow down by dandelion root extract.

-In traditional medicine, dandelion is frequently used to relieve constipation and enhance digestive health.
+Dandelion is frequently used in traditional medicine to relieve constipation and enhance digestive health.

 According to an older animal study, rats given dandelion extract showed significantly higher stomach contractions and emptying rates.